pkm304/MAPPA/README.md

 <img src="man/figures/GC_model.png" width="400" />

-#### Define a dynamical model and determine parameters to be varied with their associated plausible ranges
+#### Define a dynamical model and determine parameters to be varied with their associated plausible ranges.

 First, based on typical parameter values and biological consideration, we define a set of parameter ranges by choosing parameters to vary and